PraveenSiva77/Varunah-KCE/README.md

 ## 🙏 Acknowledgments

-- Kongu College of Engineering for hosting Varunah 2k24
+- Kathir College of Engineering for hosting Varunah 2k24
 - All department coordinators and faculty members
 - Student organizers and volunteers
 - Bootstrap team for the responsive framework